TheColonelYoung/3D_PREBO/README.md

 ### **Board features**

 - Stepdown regulator - from up to 35V to 12V
-    - can by bypassed by jumper, if you have 12V power supply
+    - can by bypassed by jumper, if you have 12V power supply by solder jumper
     - minimal volatage for regulator is 15V
-    - based on L5973D
+    - based on L5973D (up to 2A)

 - Advanced fan controll
     - you can controll up to 8 fans
-    - 1 fan is 4 pin, others are 3 pins with additional transistor
+    - 1 fan is 4 pin, others are 3 pin with additional transistor
     - speed input for fan is from motherboard (EXP_X connectors)
     - one of fans can be used as regulated fan for hotend cooling (temperature dependent cooling)
     - Fan voltage can be selected from , Vin, 12V, 5V via solder bridges